TERREMEMBER/znbase/docs/content/latest/reference/configuration/yb-master.md

 Monitoring web server home.

-Default: The `www` directory in the YugabyteDB home directory.
+Default: The `www` directory in the ZNbaseDB home directory.

 ---